 The Government requested UNDP support in a wide range of areas as part of its COVID-19 response, and UNDP has quickly adapted to assist.
-This included UNDP support for setting up institutional mechanisms for the coordination and supervision of the Government's COVID-19 response.24 For example, through the use of Rapid Response Facility funding, UNDP provided support to set up the National Emergency Operations Centre and COVID-19 Secretariat workstations.
-This support comprised the provision of technical support, procurement, installation and operationalization of ICT equipment.
+This included UNDP support for setting up institutional mechanisms for the coordination and supervision of the Government's COVID-19 response.
+For example, through the use of Rapid Response Facility funding, UNDP provided support to set up the National Emergency Operations Centre and

-21 Indicators OP1.1 i1 and OP1.1 i2 were achieved and rated on-track and OP1.1 i3 is at risk (annex 1).
+&lt;sup>21 Indicators OP1.1 i1 and OP1.1 i2 were achieved and rated on-track and OP1.1 i3 is at risk (annex 1).
 Output 1.1 was rated on-track.

-22 The consultation process was constrained by COVID-19, and the document is waiting for endorsement of the Parliament.
+&lt;sup>22 The consultation process was constrained by COVID-19, and the document is waiting for endorsement of the Parliament.
 Indicator OP1.2 i1 and output 1.2 are rated on-track.
 OP2.2 i1 follows the same legislative cycle as OP1.2 i1, and was rated on track.
 See annex 1.

-23 Several policies and strategies under OP1.1 i1 and OP1.1 i2 are awaiting finalization, such as BPEPS, the revised National Anti-Corruption Policy or the Decentralization Policy and Institutional Framework.
+&lt;sup>23 Several policies and strategies under OP1.1 i1 and OP1.1 i2 are awaiting finalization, such as BPEPS, the revised National Anti-Corruption Policy or the Decentralization Policy and Institutional Framework.
 This is mainly due to the lengthy approval process.

-24 These were the National COVID-19 Operating Centre and the President's COVID-19 Taskforce.
+&lt;sup>24 These were the National COVID-19 Operating Centre and the President's COVID-19 Taskforce.